jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

 # HWA Tutorial On NVIDIA GPU

-This tutorial guides you setting up full video hardware acceleration on NVIDIA GPU via NVENC.
+This tutorial guides you on setting up full video hardware acceleration on NVIDIA GPU via NVENC.